caffalaughrey/open-irish-annotator/README.md

 Open Irish Morphological Analyzer (UD-based)
 ===========================================

 This repo hosts training code for an Irish (Gaeilge) morphology model and a Rust runtime that loads a compact ONNX model for token-level analysis: UD UPOS+FEATS and lemmas.
-See `RESEARCH.md` for the roadmap and design choices.

 Quickstart
 ----------